-As tennis presents an arena for testing one’s strength, speed, and endurance strategy, skills barely matter in preventing injury.
+As tennis presents an arena for testing one’s strength, speed, and endurance, strategy, skills barely matter in preventing injury.
 The only sad thing about hitting aces or making great volleys is having to nurse common tennis injuries.

 Why Are Tennis Injuries So Common?